 What is an Automated Flagging Assistance Device

-To date, Site 20/20 has had a perfect accident record, boasting 0 injuries across all worksites with the Guardian SmartFlaggers.
+Fun Fact: Site 20/20 has a perfect accident record, boasting zero injuries across all worksites with the Guardian SmartFlaggers.